San Diego Mojo Adds Trio of Players for 2026 MLV Season

 - San Diego Mojo Adds Trio of Players for 2026 MLV Season - San Diego Mojo

-- San Diego Mojo Signs Middle Blocker Kayla Caffey - San Diego Mojo
+- San Diego Mojo Inks Outside Hitter Grace Loberg - San Diego Mojo

-- San Diego Mojo Signs Middle Blocker McKenna Vicini - San Diego Mojo
+- San Diego Mojo Adds All-American Libero Kate Georgiades - San Diego Mojo

-- Rise Bolster Frontline with Middle Blocker Leah Meyer - Grand Rapids Rise

-- San Diego Mojo Adds All-League Setter Marlie Monserez - San Diego Mojo
+- San Diego Mojo Signs All-Star Middle Blocker Marin Grote - San Diego Mojo

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.